-With the upgrade of automation, the application of solenoid valves in control valves is becoming more and more common, we can see not only butterfly type control valves, ball type control valves equipped with solenoid valves, but many globe type control valves also installed solenoid valves.
-For the improvement of process requirements, we need to understand the function and role of the solenoid valve once again.
+With the upgrade of automation, the application of solenoid valve pressure control valves in control valves is becoming more and more common, we can see not only butterfly type control valves, ball type control valves equipped with solenoid valves, but many globe type control valves also installed solenoid valves.
+For the improvement of process requirements, we need to understand the function and role of the solenoid controlled valve once again.

 Solenoid valves are often used in applications where a control valve is required to be actuated quickly to a fault position under certain conditions.
 It is generally designed to be in the air supply line and is an important accessory to the air control system.
-The signal from the solenoid valve controls the action of the internal valve assembly, allowing flow through the valve in one position and isolating or venting air in the other.
+The signal from the solenoid coil valve controls the action of the internal valve assembly, allowing flow through the valve in one position and isolating or venting air in the other.

 Why is a Single SOV required on a Control Valve?